 - Transaction-level MFA requires Signers to authenticate to access their transaction.

-Depending on your user type, you may have access to some or all of the following related resources.
-Be sure you are logged in to the Knowledge Base to view all of the articles available to you!
+Depending on your user type, you may have access to some or all of the related resources below.

 - Notaries: Multi-Factor Authentication (MFA) for Notaries